Nebraska Democratic Women’s Caucus Bylaws

 The NDWC shall elect State Caucus officers and Congressional District Chairs.

 The state officers of the NDWC shall be the Chair, Vice Chair, Secretary, and Treasurer.
 The state officers along with a District Chair from each Congressional District shall constitute the State Executive Committee.
 Election of officers shall be made without discrimination and broadly representative.
+All elected officers shall be registered as a Democrat eligible to vote in Nebraska; and a member in good standing, as duly recorded on the NDWC membership roster prior to any meeting when nomination and election occurs.

 The Chair, Vice Chair, Secretary, and Treasurer shall be elected for two-year terms during the annual meeting to be held in conjunction with the Nebraska State Democratic biennial Convention and shall assume office at the first meeting following the state convention.